Cookie Consent by Free Privacy Policy Generator website

 • contact details, such as telephone and email

-• physical or mental health condition
+• health information such as, physical or mental health condition

-• ethnicity
+• disability

-• religious or other similar beliefs
+• religious or philosophical beliefs

-• National Insurance number (NINO)
+• unique identifiers such as NHS number, National Insurance number (NINO)

 • accommodation status